Indefinite Leave to Remain (ILR): A Complete Guide

 • Indefinite Leave to Remain: permanent lawful status, also known as settlement.

-Who Can Apply for ILR?
+Who can apply for ILR?

-• Skilled Worker visa (after 5 years)
+• Skilled Worker visa (after five years)

-• Health and care worker visa
+• Health and Care Worker visa

 • Family visas (partner, parent, child)